akjayant/Neural-Architecture-Search-Project/README.md

 ### Run to search

     python enas_contoller.py
+## Motivation -

-### Impact of architecture complexity and choice of activation functions on DDQN learning
+### 1) Impact of architecture complexity and choice of activation functions on DDQN learning
 *have been tested across various enviornment seeds
 #### Low complexity and choice of activation function effects stability of training & convergence -
 1) 32,relu,64,relu